+When UE-assistance operation is authorized by the PCF in the PCC Rule, the SMF provides an indication for UE-assistance in the ATSSS Rule to the UE, as described in clause 5.32.8, and in the MAR to the UPF, as described in clause 5.8.2.11.8.

 If the UE receives the UE-assistance indicator in an ATSSS rule (as specified in clause 5.32.8) and the UE decides to apply a different UL traffic distribution for an SDF than the default UL traffic distribution indicated in the Steering Mode component of the ATSSS rule (e.g. because the UE is running out of battery), then the following applies:

-- The UE may send a PMF-UAD (UE Assistance Data) message to UPF that contains information specifying the UL traffic distribution applied by the UE for a particular SDF.
+- The UE may send a PMF-UAD (UE Assistance Data) message to UPF that contains information specifying the DL traffic distribution requested by the UE.

-- A PMF-UAD message contains: (a) correlation information that allows the UPF to identify the associated DL SDF, and (b) UL Distribution Info, identifying how the UL traffic of the SDF is distributed by the UE.

-Editor's note: The correlation information is information that identifies an existing SDF in both UE and UPF, and could be new information included in the ATSSS rule and in the N4 rules, or it could be existing information such as an ATSSS rule ID that would then need to be sent also from SMF to UPF.
-The details of the correlation information are FFS.

 Editor's note: It is FFS whether the UE, when it decides to apply a different UL distribution, can change to an arbitrary traffic split percentage or whether the UE would change to using a single access for the SDF.
 It is further FFS whether the UL Distribution Info needs to contain the traffic split percentage if changed, or whether it can contain a preferred access for DL.

-- The UPF may apply the information in a received PMF-UAD message to align the DL traffic distribution for an SDF with the UL traffic distribution applied by the UE for the same SDF.
+- The UPF may apply the information in a received PMF-UAD message to align the DL traffic distribution fortraffic that is allowed to use UE-assistance operation, i.e. traffic where the MAR contains a Steering Mode Indicator set to UE-assistance operation..